Piazza San Marco is the symbolic centre of Venice.

 You’ll see:

-the Columns of San Marco and San Todaro
+- the Columns with the Lion and San Todaro

 At sunset, the air turns pink and gold.